• Skip to primary navigation

 These made great travel muffins, too–not crumbly (for the adults, at least; there were substantial crumbs in the backset by Nick! :)) I know you are going to love these!

-Grain Free Apple Muffins {Paleo}
+Grain Free Apple Muffins {Vegan, Gluten-Free, Paleo}

-• Prep Time: 10 mins
+Prep Time: 10 minutes

-• Cook Time: 25 mins
+Cook Time: 25 minutes

-• Total Time: 35 mins
+Total Time: 35 minutes

-Easy, delicious, grain-free apple muffins made with coconut flour and almond flour, They are naturally Paleo and gluten-free, too!
+Easy, delicious, grain-free apple muffins made with coconut flour and almond flour, They are naturally vegan, Paleo and gluten-free, too!

 Ingredients

-• 1 cup PLUS 3 tablespoons almond flour (I used blanched almond flour)
+• 1 cup PLUS 3 tablespoons almond flour

 • 3 tablespoons coconut flour